nextcraft/nextcraft.github.io/projects/JMP.md

 On successful completion of the modules project, we would also be hosting the project details at our website.
 Also, once we have a substantial number of completed modules at our hand to test, we will be sponsoring the creation of a Jasper, as detailed on [Jasper][Jasper] project website.
 The student program as will be requiring mentorship and hence will follow a program timeline.

-### Run 1
-Since we have limited mentorship resource at our disposal, only limited students could be supported.
-The exact number will depend on the number of applications received, amount of mentorship needed in each module, but an expected upper limit is of 5.

-### Mentors for Run1
+### Mentors
 1. Ashish Sharma [kartaa][mentor1]
 2. Mayank Juneja [mayankjuneja][mentor2]

+Since we have limited mentorship resources at our disposal, only limited students could be supported.
+The exact number will depend on the number of applications received, but we have kept an expected upper limit of 5.

 ### Run 1 timeline